 Navigate to Event Viewer tree → Windows Logs, right-click Security and select Properties.

 Make sure Enable logging is selected.

-- In the Maximum log size field, specify the size you need (here it is 4GB).
+- In the Maximum log size field, specify the size you need.

 Make sure Do not overwrite events (Clear logs manually) is cleared.
 If selected, change the retention method to Overwrite events as needed (oldest events first).

 NOTE: Make sure the Maximum security log size group policy does not overwrite your log settings.
 To check this, start the Group Policy Management console, proceed to the GPO that affects your server, and navigate to Computer Configuration → Policies → Windows Settings → Security Settings → Event Log.